 Dental insurance is rapidly playing a larger role in helping people obtain dental treatment.
 Since we strongly feel our patients deserve the best possible periodontal and oral healthcare we can provide, we would like to share some facts about dental insurance with you in an effort to maximize the quality of care you choose and desire.

-Please do not be hesitant in asking us any questions about our office policies.
+Please do not be hesitant to ask us any questions about our office policies.
 We want you to be comfortable in dealing with these matters, and we urge you to consult us if you have any questions regarding our services and/or fees.
-We will fill out and file insurance forms at no charge.
+We fill out and file insurance forms at no charge.
 We will do all we can to assure you of maximum benefits.

 If you have any questions regarding you insurance, we ask that you contact your company regarding the specifics and details of the plan it is conducting on your behalf.